-- 1. Get ourselves into groups of 3-4. - 2.
-Design an RaC unit based on the real book assigned to the group, using the suggested template.
-Make sure there are connections with another subject/KLA (10-15 min) - Share our ideas with the fellow groups (5-10 min)
+- 1. Get into groups of 3-4. - 2.
+Design an RaC unit based on one of the real books. distributed to your group using the suggested template.
+Make sure there are connections with another subject/KLA (10-15 mins). - 3.
+Share your ideas with the fellow groups (5-10 mins).

-A few principles for you to consider...
+A few principles for you to consider ...

-- That the real books are available to local schools (e.g. class readers, books at the school library or books from the Internet) - That the themes / topics of the real books can be linked to the other subjects/KLAs - That the real books can be easily adapted, and appropriate tasks and activities can be designed accordingly.
+- that the real books are available to local schools (e.g. class readers, books at the school library or books from the Internet); - that the themes / topics of the real books can be linked to the other subjects/KLAs; and - that the real books can be easily adapted, and appropriate tasks and activities can be designed accordingly.